What is Artist Study?

 We cannot measure the influence that one or another artist has upon the child’s sense of beauty, upon his power of seeing, as in a picture, the common sights of life; he is enriched more than we know in having really looked at even a single picture.

-- Choose an artist focus for a semester.
+- Choose an artist to focus on for the term.

-- Give your student opportunities to create their own art inspired by their artist study.
+- Give your students an opportunity to create art inspired by the artist study.

 Discover the joy of including artist and picture study in your educational feast!